thetopic/sql-hunting-dog/README.md

 # README #

-Addin works only in MSSQL 18 (2019)
+Addin works only in MS SSMS 18 (2019)

 Developed in Visual Studio 2019